 This is followed by Instagram at 72 percent for B2C, and LinkedIn at 79 percent for business to business (B2B) marketers.
 Facebook was also the most useful social platform for B2B marketers.

-Because Facebook offers excellent ad options for paid advertising, it’s no wonder it remained the industry leader, with 72 percent of online marketers using it.
+Because Facebook offers excellent ad options for paid social advertising, it’s no wonder it remained the industry leader, with 72 percent of online marketers using it.
 In fact, this social network giant is used as both a free and paid advertising tool.

 To compare, the B2C runner-up Instagram is used by only 31 percent.
 Meanwhile, in B2B marketing, LinkedIn follows Facebook at 21 percent.